MarkusTiede/about/me.md

 ## bio

 ### en
-Markus is a software developer and tester at [BREDEX GmbH][bredex].
+Markus is a software developer and tester.
 His main areas of expertise are the design of automated tests and Eclipse-RCP development.
-He is one of the core developers for the open-source, UI test automation tool [Jubula][], Package Maintainer for „Eclipse for Testers“ and holds a Diplom (German degree) in Computer Science from the [University of Applied Sciences in Braunschweig][ostfalia-en].
+He is one of the developers for the open-source, UI test automation tool [Jubula][], the former Package Maintainer for „Eclipse for Testers“ and holds a Diplom (German degree) in Computer Science from the [University of Applied Sciences in Braunschweig][ostfalia-en].

 ### de
-Markus Tiede arbeitet als Softwareentwickler und Testberater bei der [BREDEX GmbH][bredex] mit den Schwerpunkten auf Eclipse RCP-Entwicklung und dem Design von automatisierten Regressionstests.
+Markus Tiede arbeitet als Softwareentwickler und Testberater mit den Schwerpunkten auf Eclipse RCP-Entwicklung und dem Design von automatisierten Regressionstests.
 Markus ist darüber hinaus Eclipse Committer im UI-Testautomatisierungsprojekt [Jubula][], Package Maintainer für „Eclipse for Testers“ und hat einen Abschluss als Diplom-Informatiker von der [FH Braunschweig-Wolfenbüttel][ostfalia-de].

 ![Friend of Eclipse](http://eclipse.org/donate/images/friendslogo200.png "Friend of Eclipse")